reduanmasud/helper-firefox-extension/README.md

-# Console Script Manager - Firefox Extension
+# ScriptForge Inspector - Firefox Extension

-Console Script Manager is a Firefox extension that allows you to create, manage, and execute JavaScript scripts directly in the browser console.
-It provides a user-friendly interface for selecting DOM elements, capturing XPaths, defining variables, and running custom scripts on any webpage.
+ScriptForge Inspector is a powerful Firefox extension designed for test engineers to create, manage, and execute JavaScript scripts with advanced element inspection capabilities.
+It provides a comprehensive toolkit for selecting DOM elements, generating XPath/Playwright locators, AI-powered content analysis, and running custom scripts on any webpage.

 ## Features